Money at 30: Is Bestow Term Life Insurance Right For You?

 As you can see above, the shorter two-year option offers a lower monthly premium but also has a lower maximum coverage cap.
 Meanwhile the 10 and 20-year coverage options allow buyers to lock-in long-term rates and obtain policies of up to $1 million.
 Bestow notes that all plans are A+ rated, come with a 30-day money back guarantee, and carry no cancellation fees.

-It’s important to note that Bestow only provides policies backed by North American Company.
+It’s important to note that Bestow only provides policies backed by North American Company for Life and Health Insurance®.
 This means that there’s no comparison tool to shop different options from various providers.
 However you can view different coverage options by adjusting the payout and term lengths using Bestow’s quote tool (more on that later).

 Are there restrictions on Bestow policies?